Education Standards, Policies, and Position Statements

 - The level of outreach programming and whether appropriate Program Animals are being used.

 - How Interpretive Graphics and Exhibits are developed, designed, and contain appropriate information.

 AZA-accredited zoos and aquariums are also required to follow all education-related AZA Board-approved policies including the Animal Contact, Program Animal, and Presentation of Animal policies.

-: recognizes that the use of any program animal comes with a host of responsibilities including the ensuring the welfare, health and safety of the animal, handlers, and public, and stresses the importance of ensuring that conservation take-home messages are received by the audience.
-Read more about the Program Animal Policy
+- The Program Animal Policy: recognizes that the use of any program animal comes with a host of responsibilities including the ensuring the welfare, health and safety of the animal, handlers, and public, and stresses the importance of ensuring that conservation take-home messages are received by the audience.
+Read more about the Program Animal Policy.

 Board-Approved Position Statements